 The output will be:

-Common Application Scenarios:The website content is being maintained, and it may be necessary to replace a certain old keyword with a new one, or remove unwanted characters; when optimizing SEO, it may be necessary to replace specific links in the article.
+Common Application Scenarios:The website content is being maintained, it may be necessary to replace an old keyword with a new one, or remove unwanted characters; when SEO optimizing, it may be necessary to replace specific links in the article, etc.

 {% set text = "欢迎使用 安企 CMS" %}